 Meetings are guided by trained mindfulness teachers.
 Participants are invited to wear comfortable clothing and bring a yoga mat and meditation cushion.
 Props, chairs and a limited supply of mats are also available on location.

-Thursday Evening Practice Group: 7-8 pm in our practice space, the Peace Pod, at 11100 Ash Street Suite 103 Leawood, KS 66211.
+- Thursday Evening Practice Group: 7-8 pm in our practice space, the Peace Pod, at 11100 Ash Street Suite 103 Leawood, KS 66211.
 This meeting is FREE to members and begins with gentle mindful movement to prepare the body for stillness, shifts into a guided meditation practice, and ends with inquiry and discussion.
 Visit the calendar to preregister to save your spot.
+Not ready to become a member yet?
+Purchase a single drop-in for $10 or a 10-class pass for $90

 Please arrive at least five minutes early for class.
 The interior office area is kept locked for privacy and security reasons.
 So, if you arrive late and class has already started, the facilitator may not hear you to let you in.
 Remember, no refunds are provided for missed classes.
 Arriving early also allows time to set up a cozy spot with any equipment and props you might need to be comfortable before the class begins.